Monday 25th November, 2019. Radisson Blu Hotel, Glasgow. 09:30 am to 4:30 pm.

 Join us at the second annual DRNS conference, supported by the Society for the Study of Addiction, where we will focus on knowledge, skills and issues relevant to the future of drugs research in Scotland and the rest of the UK.

 We are delighted that the opening address will be delivered by Joe Fitzpatrick MSP, Minister for Public Health, Sport and Wellbeing.
 The day will feature four plenary speakers who are experts in various aspects of the drugs research field.
 Parallel sessions will be chaired by our academic theme leads and will include presentations and discussions on emerging research findings and how they can inform developments in policy and practice.

 Afternoon workshops will provide delegates with an understanding of key methodological issues and will be of relevance to people who work in the field as well as the end users of drugs research.
 Poster presentations will highlight work underway, including work conducted by PhD students, practitioners and peer researchers.
-We will issue a call for oral and poster abstracts shortly – this will be promoted to everyone who has booked a place and also via the DRNS newsletter and website.
+There will be a prize of £200 towards a conference or course for the best poster.
+We welcome abstracts for oral and poster presentations which can be submitted here: https://stirling.onlinesurveys.ac.uk/drns-2019-abstract-submission

 In order to cover our costs and make this event accessible to a range of colleagues we are charging £50 for those in employment and making free places available for PhD students, unwaged people and peer researchers.